zalando/expan/docs/glossary.rst

 * `Bonferroni <https://en.wikipedia.org/wiki/Bonferroni_correction>`_

-Chi-square test (Goodness of Fit Test).
+Chi-square test (Multinomial Goodness of Fit Test).
 ------------------------------------
-In ExpAn we have the possibility to conduct chi-square goodness of fit test.
+In ExpAn we have the possibility to conduct multinomial goodness of fit test (chi-square test).
 The test is applied when you have one categorical variable from a single population.
-It is used to determine whether sample data are consistent with a hypothesized distribution.
+It is used to determine whether sample data are consistent with a hypothesized distribution (allocation of traffic or split percentage).

 This test, in our case, is used to check the variant split based on the claimed percentage.
 For example, we want 50% of the users to be exposed to control variant (for example, green checkout button)